AlgyJr/ios_guides/Troubleshooting-API-calls.md

 ## Debugging with AFNetworking

-If you are using AFNetworking for your main library, add the [AFNetworkActivityLogger](https://github.com/AFNetworking/AFNetworkActivityLogger) to your `Podfile`:
+If you are using AFNetworking for your main networking library, add the [AFNetworkActivityLogger](https://github.com/AFNetworking/AFNetworkActivityLogger) to your `Podfile`:

 ```ruby
 pod 'AFNetworkActivityLogger', :git => 'https://github.com/AFNetworking/AFNetworkActivityLogger.git', :branch => '3_0_0'